-- > The use of town funds to preserve open space, fields, and farms. - > Preserve and acquire open farmland and open spaces. - Preserve historical sites and buildings. - > Identify and preserve scenic views. - > Create a town center zoning district. - > Create an ordinance that would enact the town center district subcommittee's recommendation to allow business opportunities compatible with the existing character of the neighborhood. - Require that all business uses in the town center must be owner occupied. - > Develop additional hiking trails. - > Create bike paths in town and mountain bike options where feasible. - > Establish a more viable commercial zone.
+- 1. The use of town funds to preserve open space, fields, and farms. - 2.
+Preserve and acquire open farmland and open spaces. - 3.
+Preserve historical sites and buildings. - 4.
+Identify and preserve scenic views. - 5.
+Create a town center zoning district. - 6.
+Require that all business uses in the town center must be owner occupied. - 7.
+Develop additional hiking trails. - 8.
+Create bike paths in town and mountain bike options where feasible. - 9.
+Establish a more viable commercial zone.